Ikigai, Purpose and Direction

 If you want the practical tool straight away, go to the Purpose Signal Assessment and capture what is true for you right now.

-What Ikigai is doing
+What Ikigai helps clarify

-Why purpose gets blurred
+Why purpose becomes unclear

-Signals often sound like
+Clarity often sounds like

 - I keep returning to this kind of problem.